primer/blueprints/pages/blueprints/navigation-components/route-match.md

 path: navigation-components/route-match
 ---

-Use `RouteMatch` to conditionally render content without a wrapper element when contained directly in a `Router`. `RouteMatch` is most commonly used to conditionally render a chunk of side navigation links.
+Use `RouteMatch` to conditionally render content when contained directly in a `Router`. `RouteMatch` is most commonly used to conditionally render a chunk of side navigation links.

 ```.jsx